 Each study program is evaluated by the respective agency within the first years of activity, and re-evaluated periodically after that.
 The study programs are expected to present data about its curricular structure, faculty and research staff, infrastructure, target audience, etc.

 Because of its high level of quality and organization, the iCE International Master Program was already analyzed and evaluated – the ZEvA committee visited our university on May 2014 – and the accreditation was granted.
-You can see a copy of our accreditation certificate here.

 Q: Are there any fees for the iCE Master?